Equivalent Fractions Worksheets

 Missing Number: Standard

 Find the missing number that makes the equivalent fractions.
 Easy level has 2, 3, 4 and 5 as factors.
-Medium level has factors between 1 and 11.
-Hard level contains factors in the range 2-25.
+Moderate level has factors between 1 and 11.
+Difficult level contains factors in the range 2-25.

 Missing Number: Variables